rcrowther/django-tml/README.md

-# TML
+# Django-ttml
 A reliable markup language with the essentials for HTML typography.
 Fast to type and memorable.
 Includes optional UML, for unicode shortcuts.

-This app is called django-tml, but internally the module is called 'tml'.
+This app is called 'django-ttml', but internally the module is called 'tml'.
+It has no connection with, and different intentions to, the pypi package called [tml]{https://pypi.org/project/tml/), and it's [Github repository](https://github.com/translationexchange/tml-python).
+But this code has been called TML for years, in  several computer languages, and so the rename.

 ## Why you may not want this app
 Where people don't use [Markdown](https://www.markdownguide.org/basic-syntax/), they use [reStructuredText](https://www.writethedocs.org/guide/writing/reStructuredText/).
 This is the only current implementation of TML.
 And this version is deliberately a web/HTML tool.
 TML is a very flexible language, but this app will not generate academic-level citations.